alchatti/drupal-devcontainer/README.md

 With Drupal your project folder structure should look similar to:

 > `docroot` is the public folder where your Drupal site is located.
 This is based on Acquia Cloud's project structure.
+Check [Change environment variables & shell themes](#env-variables)

 ```text
 📂 My-Project